EmmanuelDufitumukiza/ctrl-cash/README.md

-# MoMo SMS Analytics – Team Project
+# MoMo SMS Analytics – Group work

 Analyze MoMo SMS XML, clean and categorize transactions, store in SQLite, and visualize on a simple frontend dashboard.